jerk1022/looker_content_cleanup_automation/README.md

 - Update `NOTIFICATION_EMAIL_ADDRESS` (email address for content deletion notification).
 - Toggle dry run of automation off/on depending on if you want content to be deleted.

+**Note**: this automation only works for Looks and user-defined dashboards.
+The unused content email notification will contain all LookML dashboards which can be deleted by removing their dashboard lkml file in its LookML project.

 ## Setup

 The following steps assume deployment using Google Cloud UI Console.
 Check out ["Your First Function: Python"](https://cloud.google.com/functions/docs/first-python) for steps to deploy using the `gcloud` command-line tool.